id-tarzanych/countries/README.txt

 --------------------------------------------------------------------------------

 Any invalid continent keys that are found are converted to t('Unknown'), so update all respective countries before deleting any existing values.
-Currently there is no front-end presentation of the continent information.

 3 - Hiding columns in the administrative country overview page.